becharabechara/open-webui-teams/wiki/index/bachbyte-branding.md

   }
   ```

-These changes ensure that webhook notifications display the Tikehau Capital Lagoon favicon.
+These changes ensure that webhook notifications display the BachByte favicon.